Advertising, PR and Media Design (APRD)

 Equips students with the critical skills necessary to effectively employ advanced design software skills in advertising and public relations practice.
 Students will expand upon prior creative software skills and explore advanced concepts and techniques when working with general visual media design, 3D compositing, interactive motion design, user interface design, animation concepts, data-driven visuals, and will explore additional media platforms not covered in previous courses.

-Requisites: Requires prerequisite courses of APRD 2006 and APRD 3501 (minimum grade D-).
-Restricted to Strategic Communication (STCM) majors with Advertising Creative (ADC) subplan only.
+Requisites: Requires prerequisite course of APRD 3001 (minimum grade C-).
+Restricted to Strategic Communication (STCM) majors with the Creative (CTV) subplan only.

-Introduces students to the planning and execution of special events.
-Specifically, the course will locate special event planning within the broader context of organizational strategy and will introduce students to project management through proposal development, scheduling, budgeting and evaluation components that underlie successful event production.
-Will culminate in the execution of a full-scale event near the end of the semester.
+Introduces students to the planning and management of experiential events.
+Specifically, the course will locate experiential and event planning within the broader context of organizational strategy and will introduce students to project management through proposal development, scheduling, budgeting, and evaluation components that underlie successful event production.

 Grading Basis: Letter Grade